$p$-adic families of automorphic forms in the $\mu$-ordinary setting: -adic Families of Automorphic Forms

-So far in this section, we have constructed $p$-adic families of automorphic forms in the $\mu$-ordinary setting but have not related them to $\IC$-valued automorphic forms.
 For applications to $p$-adic $L$-functions, one often needs to relate certain $p$-adic and $\IC$-valued automorphic forms.
 For example, Katz's construction of $p$-adic $L$-functions for CM fields in \cite{kaCM} includes a comparison of values of $p$-adic and $\IC$-valued Hilbert modular forms at certain ordinary Hilbert--Blumenthal abelian varieties, in two distinct ways: \begin{enumerate} \item{Equate (modulo periods) the values (at ordinary CM Hilbert--Blumenthal abelian varieties defined over $\Dring$) of a $p$-adic and a $\ci$ Hilbert modular form obtained by applying a $p$-adic differential operator (related to the ones in this paper) and the analogous $\ci$ Maass--Shimura operator to a holomorphic Hilbert modular form defined over $\Dring$.} \item{Express a $p$-adic automorphic form obtained by applying a $p$-adic differential operator (analogous to the ones in this paper) to an Eisenstein series defined over $\Dring$ as a $p$-adic limit of finite sums of holomorphic (algebraic) Eisenstein series over $\Dring$.} \end{enumerate} Item \eqref{comparison-kaCM}, in particular, plays a key role in Katz's construction of $p$-adic $L$-functions for CM fields \cite{kaCM}.

 \begin{rmk} Let $f$ be an algebraic automorphic form arising over $\Dring$.
 Then by extension of scalars, we may view $f$ as an automorphic form over $\IC$ or as an automorphic form over $\CO_{\bar{\IQ}_p}$.
 Let $\uA$ be a $\mu$-ordinary CM point over $\Dring$, together with a choice of differentials $\omega$ over $\Dring$, and let $c$ be such that $c\omega$ is the canonical basis over the $\mu$-ordinary Igusa tower.
 So if $f$ is of weight $\kappa$, $f(\uA, c\omega)=\Omega_{c, \kappa} f(\uA, \omega)$, for some $\Omega_{c, \kappa}$ dependent on $c$ and $\kappa$.